vmware-archive/vsphere-storage-for-docker/jekyll-docs/docker-volume-cli.md

 You can find more details about policy management using vSAN in page [Storage policy based management](policy-based-management.md)

 ##### Disk Format (diskformat)
-The docker volumes are backed by VMDK and there are types of VMDK.
+The docker volumes are backed by VMDK and VMDKs support multiple [types](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022242).
 At the moment following types of VMDKs are supported:

 <table class="table table-striped table-hover ">
   <thead>